andrewsunglaekim/andrewsunglaekim.github.io/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

 I'm a full stack web developer.
 Passionate about new technologies and striving to learn as much as possible.
-Currently a Junior Instructor at the Web Development Immersive at General Assembly.
+Currently a Junior Instructor for the Web Development Immersive at General Assembly.

 ## Resume
 [My Resume]({{ site.url }}/assets/andrew_kim_resume.pdf)